-Leading a team whether it consists of 10 team members or 100 is never easy.
-Grouping different types of people with different temperaments can often lead to clashes, miscommunication and can impact the workplace productivity.
+Leading a team, whether it consists of 10 team members or 100, is never easy.
+Grouping different types of people with different temperaments can often lead to clashes, miscommunication and can impact workplace productivity.
 So much so that it can drive you crazy.
 However, if handled with little tact, you can make your team accomplish great professional goals.
-Getting them on a same page is a different thing but making them work in unison to achieve a common goal is a no small feat.
+Getting them on the same page is different, but making them work in unison to achieve a common goal is no small feat.

-Now matter how productive your team is, there are always some ways that you can be incorporated to take workplace productivity to a whole new level.
+No matter how productive your team is, there are always ways to be incorporated to take workplace productivity to a whole new level.

 Before jumping to the ways, let’s get into the depth of something that will be of actual use for us.
 To understand productivity and efficiency better, how about we get their definitions straight, shall we?

-Efficiency signifies a level of performance that describes a process that uses the lowest amount of inputs to create the greatest amount of outputs.
+Efficiency signifies a level of performance that describes a process that uses the lowest amount of inputs to create the most incredible amount of outputs.

-On the other hand, productivity is the average measure of the efficiency in the production.
+On the other hand, productivity is the average measure of production efficiency.
 It can be expressed as the ratio of the outputs to the inputs used in the production process.

 Now, without much ado, let’s discuss different ways bosses can improve their team’s productivity and efficiency.